-Children represent less than 1% of all solid cancers of unknown primary site and because of the age-related incidence of tumor types, embryonal histologies are more common in this age group.
+Children represent less than 1% of all solid cancers of unknown primary site.
+Because of the age-related incidence of tumor types, embryonal histologies are more common in children.

 Cancers of unknown primary site present as a metastatic cancer for which a precise primary tumor site cannot be determined.
 As an example, lymph nodes at the base of the skull may enlarge in relationship to a tumor that may be on the face or the scalp but is not evident by physical examination or by radiographic imaging.
 Thus, modern imaging techniques may indicate the extent of the disease but not a primary site.
-Tumors such as adenocarcinomas, melanomas, and embryonal tumors such as rhabdomyosarcomas and neuroblastomas may present in this way.
+Tumors such as adenocarcinomas, melanomas, and embryonal tumors, like rhabdomyosarcomas and neuroblastomas, may present in this way.